vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 * *Returns to the order book after being filled*: The order is always refreshed after it trades, based on the above requirements so that the full commitment is always supplied

 ### Order shapes
-In essence, a liquidity commitment order is made up of sets of pegged orders grouped by order book size, with a proportion set for each order within an order 'shape'.
-The overall volume depends on the remaining liquidity obligation, the mid-price, and the risk model parameters, but the sizes of orders relative to each other can still be controlled.

-The order uses a special order type that automatically updates price and size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.
+A liquidity commitment uses a special order type that automatically updates price and size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.

 The placement of orders on the book is defined by two shapes: buy shape and sell shape.
 The shapes are created by the liquidity provider, and they define what weight each price level will have, and the distances of the price levels at which the orders will be placed from the the chosen price level (current best bid, mid, or best offer).